Quick Reference

 - HTTP/3 (2022) uses QUIC protocol for improved reliability

-Glossary Term Entry Location: Core Concepts - HTTP versions
+Glossary Term Entry Location: Core Concepts, API Fundamentals - HTTP versions

 I